seeingred/ai-sub-translator/README.md

 - Download / Upload subtitles to subtitle websites
 - Proper UX/UI

+## Known bugs
+- No proper progress for downloading ffmpeg
+- State is not cleared when load new subtitles
+- No windows arm support

 ## Usage

 1. Grab latest release or build the app